astronomer/docs/learn/testing-airflow.md

 :::info

-If you are an Astronomer customer you can find further information on how to set up CI/CD with your Astro deployment in [our docs](https://docs.astronomer.io/astro/ci-cd).
+If you are an Astro customer, you can find further information on how to set up CI/CD to your Astro deployment in [CI/CD](https://docs.astronomer.io/astro/ci-cd).

 :::